 If the at-fault driver is caught, you can file a claim through their insurance provider to recover the costs of your medical bills, property damage, lost wages, and pain and suffering.
 If the police cannot locate the driver that caused your hit-and-run accident, your insurance provider may cover your damages if your policy has uninsured or underinsured coverage.
 You may also receive reimbursement for some damages through medical payment insurance or collision insurance.

 Claims requirements and deadlines are often challenging to navigate, though, making it challenging for many to get their hit-and-run claims approved without assistance.
-If you’re the victim of a hit-and-run accident in Arizona, you may benefit from speaking with a hit-and-run accident attorney.
+If you’re the victim of a hit-and-run wreck in Arizona, you may benefit from speaking with a hit-and-run accident attorney.
 They can help you understand the law and any compensation you may be owed and can also help you file your hit-and-run accident claim with your insurance provider or the provider of the at-fault driver.

 Speak With the Experienced Personal Injury Attorneys at Antol and Sherman in Flagstaff, AZ